nanhung/nanhung.me/content/about.md

 "Keep it simple, stupid"
 ```

 Hi!
 I'm Nan-Hung Hsieh (謝男鴻).
 I'm a postdoc at Texas A&M University.
 My research interest is computational modelling of [biosystems](https://en.wikipedia.org/wiki/Modelling_biological_systems).
-Now I mainly focus on the toxicokinetic modeling, designing the mathematical model with experimental data that can be used to describe and predict the chemical behavior in human under environmental exposure.
+Now I mainly focus on the [pharmacokinetics modeling](https://en.wikipedia.org/wiki/Pharmacokinetics), designing the mathematical model with experimental data that can be used to describe and predict the chemical (or drug) behavior in human.

 ## Curriculum Vitae
 #### EXPERIENCE